kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/RunTensorflowJobUsingHelperScript.md

 ## General Guidelines

 1) For many env configurations, extra escape characters are used so that native service could export correct env's as per guideline.
 An improvement to this is ongoing in YARN-8257.

-2) In secure clusters, user need to ensure that app is launched from a secure shell. (e.g. with proper Kerberos token inited).
+2) In secure clusters, user need to ensure that app is launched from a secure shell. (e.g. with proper Kerberos token).

 ## End-to-end example: